 DFWII is a 501(c)(3) non-profit corporation that provides a pathway for foundation grants, philanthropic donations and other contributions to help fund charitable, educational, and public-purpose Downtown projects.

-- DFWII is a partner with the Housing Authority in Hillside, 172 unit, 12 acre, mixed income residential development on the east side of downtown.
+- DFWII is a partner and co-owner in Jennings Place, 172 unit, 12 acre, mixed income residential development with Fort Worth Housing Solutions (current)

-- DFWII developed and maintains the JFK Tribute in Fort Worth.
+- DFWII developed and maintains the JFK Tribute in Fort Worth (2011)

-- DFWII renovated and manages Burnett Park, renovated and maintains General Worth Square and is currently administering the Heritage Plaza restoration design.
+- DFWII renovated and maintains General Worth Square (2011)